efnats/chiagarden/plotting/README.md

 # plot_counter - Displays amount of plots for each C-level

-`plot_counter`: A script that counts your plots on multiple disks and calculates their total size in TiB (tebibytes).
+`plot_counter`: A script that counts Chia plots on multiple disks and calculates their total size in TiB (tebibytes).
 The script will scan mounted disks at a specified interval and display the count and size of plots found for each compression level.
 The results are displayed in a table format in the terminal.
-I found this to be useful for monitoring my replotting progress.

 ## Usage